webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 +    pass.setVertexBuffer(0, vertexBuffer);
 ```

-Above we put the data for all 3 attributes into a single buffer and then
+Above we put the data for all 3 attributes into a single buffer and then changed
-changed our render pass so it expects the data interleaved into a single
+our render pass so it expects the data interleaved into a single buffer.
-buffer.

-Note: if you're loading gLTF files, it's arguably good to either
+Note: if you're loading gLTF files, it's arguably good to either pre-process
-pre-process them so their vertex data is interleaved into a single buffer (best)
+them so their vertex data is interleaved into a single buffer (best) or else
-or else interleave the data at load time (ok).
+interleave the data at load time.

 # Optimization: Split uniform buffers (shared, material, per model)